Matt Beaty Player Props: Royals vs. Mariners

 Matt Beaty At The Plate

-- He has not hit a long ball in his 14 games this year.
+- He has not hit a home run in his 15 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.